 Third step: regional action plans, factsheets on the local case studies, new local financing&support tools, guidelines for spatial multi-criteria analyses and pilot heat planning at local level.

 To zoom-in to each region and read documents in national language, please go to the regional section.

 For the enhanced QM system documents and tools, please go to the QM section.

 Welcome to our online training toolbox, tailor-made for you!

-Below you will find the training materials and tools developed within ENTRAIN: the training sessions conducted by our Austrian expert partners ("Train the trainers"), the local training sessions in our 5 target regions, a collection of study tours of renewable disctrict heating plants across Europe.
+Below you will find the training materials and tools developed within ENTRAIN: the training sessions conducted by our Austrian expert partners ("Train the trainers"), the local training sessions in our five target regions, and a collection of study tours of renewable disctrict heating plants across Europe.

 You can dowload the single presentations and watch the videorecording where available.

-All training material is divided into 4 target groups: have a look at the categories and click on the dedicated section of your interest
+All training material is divided into 4 target groups: have a look at the categories and click on the dedicated section of your interest.
+Thank you!

 Let's learn from our expert partners!
 We have organized 5 train-the-trainers sessions in which the consortium and external guests have benefited from our German and Austrian partners' knowledge and experience in renewable district heating.
 All trainings are based on the QM system and guidelines but also cover funding/economy, operation and optimisation, consumer relations, emissions/air quality, fuel and ash logistic.

 Trainings nr.
 2 - 5 have been recorded: watch them on YouTube at this link